 In 2015, in recognition that many people were struggling to find a way of applying PRINCE2 on Agile projects, AXELOS launched PRINCE2 Agile.

 PRINCE2 Agile is essentially the same as PRINCE2.
-They both rely upon the exact same principles, themes and processes.
+They both rely upon the exact same principles, practices, and processes.
 The only real difference is that the PRINCE2 Agile guidance explains in detail how to tailor these elements for Agile projects.
-In the PRINCE2 manual, there is only a cursory description of how to tailor PRINCE2 to Agile projects.
+In the PRINCE2 manual, whilst there are lots of examples of how to tailor PRINCE2 to different project context, it doesn’t go into the same amount of detail as the PRINCE2 Agile manual.

 Fix or flex?